• Skip to main content

 Instructions

-• In a medium sauce pan, melt 3 tablespoons of butter.
-Stir the 3 tablespoons of flour into the melted butter until a paste forms (a roux).
-Cook the paste, stirring for 1 minute (this will take the raw flour taste out of the gravy).
+• In a medium sauce pan, melt 3 tablespoons of butter over medium heat.
+Stir the flour into the melted butter until a paste forms (a roux).
+Cook the roux, stirring for 1 minute (this will take the raw flour taste out of the gravy).

-• Remove the chicken gravy from the heat and stir in the thawed mixed vegetables and the prepared bite sized chicken pieces.
-Cool the filling while preparing the crust.
+• Remove the chicken gravy from the heat and stir in the thawed mixed vegetables and the prepared chicken.

-• Roll out the thawed pie crusts out on a lightly floured surface to enlarge them just slightly.
+• Roll the thawed flat pie crusts out on a lightly floured surface to enlarge them slightly.

-• Using an inverted bowl and a paring knife cut 3 - 6" circles from each piece of pie dough.
+Using an inverted bowl and a paring knife cut three 5" - 6" circles from each round of pie dough.

-• Using a finger or pastry brush, run some water around the edges of each circle, as this will adhere the two pie crusts edges together when pressed.
+• Using a finger or pastry brush, run some water around the edges of each circle, to act as glue to adhere the two pie crusts edges together when pressed.

 • Transfer the pie pockets to baking sheets lined with parchment paper (optional) and/or sprayed with cooking spray.